Gadebridge Park

 Gadebridge Park is an urban park in Hemel Hempstead, Hertfordshire, England.

 History

 The first reference to a building on the land is in 1289 when there was a house called Burymilne.
 Before 1539 the land was the home of the Waterhouse family.
-Richard Combes inherited the land and built another house which remained in place until 1790.
+Sir Richard Combe inherited the land and built another house which remained in place until 1790.

 One big children's play area, a skate park, cycling and walking paths, and an outdoor gym.

 The area covered is around 32 hectares.
-Gadebridge parkrun, a free weekly timed 5k event takes place in the park each Saturday morning at 9am.
+Gadebridge parkrun, a free weekly timed 5k event takes place in the park each Saturday morning at 9 am.

 Landmarks

 The park contains a Roman villa which is a listed ancient monument.
-There is also a bridge over the River Gade which is Grade II listed with Historic England.
+There is a bridge over the River Gade which is Grade II listed with Historic England.
+The Charter Tower is a Grade II* listed building.